OmarVector/Unity-MobileShooterGame-Sample/README.md

 	- A script that manage level score .
 	- An Object pool for all drops .
 3. ShipDataManager :
-	- A SingleTone instance that hold all ship properties .
+	- A SingleTone instance that hold all ship data such as how many lasers player will have and coins...etc .
 4. UI_MainMenuManger :
 	- A script that manage and animate MainMenu canvas.